kuzminvn2010/pick_a_card/README.md

 Name this game is pick_a_card

-This program outputs a random value and suit of playing cards
+This program output a random value and suit of playing cards